 Rafting is a common occurrence in many cinder cones but with Colton Crater it occurred in such an unusual manner that at least 200 feet of one of the tephra layers (Tephra is fragmental material produced by a volcanic eruption) in the cinder wall above the lava flow were drastically undermined, breaking off from its horizontal plane and rotating 90° until it stood vertical!

 The visible monolith that remains today is often mistaken for a dike, a vertical conduit that feeds magma to a volcano.
 The lava, carrying its rafted cinders, flowed a distance of four miles to the north.
-SP Mountain, (which I have posted about before on Steemit) is actually a much younger volcano and is sitting on a thick layer of lava that came out of Colton Crater.
+SP Mountain, is actually a much younger volcano and is sitting on a thick layer of lava that came out of Colton Crater.

 The flow is not well defined and difficult to see because over time it was covered by a thick layer of soil, then grass and cedar trees have grown on it, much like you see in the image above, with trees growing around the rim.
 So, we have around 800 feet of cinder cone, two separate parasitic cones growing within it, 4 miles of lava flowing carrying or rafting cinders and a 200′ slab of tephra rim violently rotated 90° to a vertical position!
 It is unusual and amazing that this happened at one volcano we are just getting started!
 The most cataclysmic event is yet to come.

 The Biggest Bang Now Happens!